kyaiooiayk/Awesome-Data-Science-Machine-Learning-Resources/Literature Review.md

 # Literature Review
 This repository provides a list of either literature review or methods comparisons.
 No other resources are listed here.
-Essentially, anything giving an overview of methods or something which provides some guidance between the zoo of model once faces.
+Essentially, anything giving an overview of methods or something which provides some guidance between the zoo of models one faces.
 Ordered by the most recent to the oldest published.
 ***

 ## Autoencoder